ibm-cloud-docs/vpc/block_storage_is_create.md

 Run the `ibmcloud is volume-create` command and specify the `source-snapshot` parameter with the name or ID of the snapshot you're using to create the new volume.
 The volume is unattached, as indicated by the attachment state in the response.

-In the following example, the command creates the volume from a snapshot that is specified by name.
+This example creates the new volume from a snapshot that is specified by name.

 ```sh
 ibmcloud is volume-create volume-4 general-purpose us-south-1 --snapshot snapshot-3